MikeKSmith/The_Lazy_Producer/docs/004-Tools-MIDI_tools.md

 ## Key idea {.unnumbered}

-Adding notes, changing the lengths of notes and generating chords within a given scale using MIDI plugin tools can form the basis of a generative, ambient piece.
+Adding notes, changing the lengths of notes and generating chords within a given scale using MIDI plugin tools can form the basis of a generative piece.
 Using other MIDI plugins to arpeggiate these chords and add additional notes and harmonies will produce a constantly evolving sequence of MIDI notes within the scale.

 ------------------------------------------------------------------------